Intelligent banknote neutralisation system: Dye pack

 A dye pack is a radio-controlled device used by banks to foil a robbery by causing stolen cash to be permanently marked with dye.
 The technology was invented in the United States in Georgia, in 1965.
 In most cases, a dye pack is placed in a hollowed-out space within a stack of banknotes, usually $10 or $20 bills.
 This stack of bills looks and feels identical to a real one, but usually subtly marked in a way that is only privy to selected bank employees.
 The development of flexible dye packs makes it virtually impossible to detect by persons handling the stack.

 A stack of bills fitted with a dye pack is generally stored next to a magnetic plate at a bank teller's workstation.
 Under these conditions, it remains in standby or safe mode until a bank employee removes it from the plate and hands it to a robber, causing it to become armed.
 Once the pack is taken out of the building, a radio transmitter located at the door triggers a timer (typically at least 10 seconds), after which the dye pack explosively releases an aerosol (usually of Disperse Red 9) and sometimes tear gas.
 The release is intended to mark the money and/or the robber's body with a brightly colored stain so that they can be easily recognized as having been involved in a crime.
 Depending on the specific contents of the pack, the release may incapacitate the robber and/or destroy the money as well.
 The chemical reaction causing the explosion of the pack and the release of the dye creates high temperatures of about 200 C which further discourages a criminal from touching the pack or removing it from the bag or getaway vehicle.

 Dye packs are used to foil robberies in over 75% of banks in the U.S.

-Application

-IBNS technology is typically found protecting cash inside ATMs, in retail establishments, in vending machines, and by the cash-in-transit industry, to protect cash in the public space.